Meghan King Edmonds Is Not Returning To ‘The Real Housewives Of Orange County’ For Season 12 [Report]

 After starring on the Bravo TV reality series for two seasons as a full-time housewife, Meghan King Edmonds welcomed her first child with husband Jim Edmonds, a baby girl, and now, sources claim she will not be returning to the show later this year.

 On January 25, multiple sources confirmed to Us Weekly magazine that Meghan King Edmonds had left the show.
-The news comes shortly after the magazine revealed that Tamra Judge will allegedly be returning to the show for what will be her 10th season with the series.
+The news comes shortly after the magazine revealed that Tamra Judge would allegedly be returning to the show for what will be her 10th season with the series.

 Meghan King Edmonds, 32, was brought to The Real Housewives of Orange County as a full-time cast member during Season 10 and continued the role during Season 11.
 As fans will recall, Meghan King Edmonds was in the midst of the ladies’ drama during Season 10, but once Season 11 rolled around, her focus turned to her plans of starting a family.

 During Season 11, Meghan King Edmonds butted heads with Vicki Gunvalson due to her then-boyfriend Brooke Ayers’ claims of having cancer.
-According to Edmonds, there were many inconsistencies in Ayers’ health story and Gunvalson was backing him up on those claims.
+According to Edmonds, there were many inconsistencies in Ayers’ health story, and Gunvalson was backing him up on those claims.
 Ultimately, Meghan King Edmonds did research on Ayers and his cancer and even hunted down one of his ex-girlfriends.

-The following year, Meghan King Edmonds showed a very different side of herself on The Real Housewives of Orange County Season 11 as she endured the painful process of in-vitro fertilization in order to conceive her first child with husband Jim, who also has 4 older children from his previous marriages.
+The following year, Meghan King Edmonds showed a very different side of herself on The Real Housewives of Orange County Season 11 as she endured the painful process of in-vitro fertilization to conceive her first child with husband Jim, who also has four older children from his previous marriages.
 Then, after filming was complete, Meghan King Edmonds welcomed her first child, daughter Aspen, at the end of November.

 After the birth, Meghan King Edmonds debuted the baby on her Instagram page along with a message detailing her delivery experience.